View on GitHub

 3. Upload the dist tarball as a file for the release.

-1. Don’t short-circuit this and just edit an entry from your Octave command history!
-Open GitHub in a browser and actually copy-and-paste it!
+1. Don’t short-circuit this by just editing an entry from your Octave command history!
+Open GitHub in a browser and actually copy-and-paste it.

 1. Update version number and date in DESCRIPTION to next patch or minor version, as appropriate.